Techniques

 Master the single candidate technique, the most fundamental and commonly used solving method in Sudoku puzzles.

-What is the Single Candidate Technique?
+What Is the Single Candidate Technique?

 The single candidate technique (also known as "naked single") is the most basic solving method in Sudoku.
 It occurs when a cell has only one possible number that can be placed in it.
 This happens when all other numbers 1-9 are already present in the same row, column, or 3×3 box.